Miranda Lambert: 2021–2022: The Marfa Tapes, Palomino, and Pistol Annies' Hell of a Holiday

 On December 30, 2021, Lambert released "Y'all Means All" in support of the LGBTQ community.
 The song was used in the trailer for the sixth season of Queer Eye.

 In March 2022 she won Entertainer of the Year at the American Country Music Awards.

 Lambert and Elle King's 2021 collaboration "Drunk (And I Don't Wanna Go Home)" was certified platinum in February, and the two performed the song together at the Ryman Auditorium on Feb 28th to celebrate.
 The single has so far reached the top 10 of the country charts.

 Lambert released a teaser for a new song titled "Strange" ahead of the ACM Awards, which were held on March 7 in Vegas.
 She was nominated for 5 awards, marking her record-breaking 16th nomination for Female Vocalist of the Year, and she won Video of the Year for "Drunk (And I Don't Wanna Go Home)", and as well as the top prize of the night, Entertainer of the Year, for the first time in her career.
 This brings her tally of total ACM Awards won to 37, the most of all time, and also meant that she is eligible for the ACM's rare and coveted Triple Crown Award.

-On March 10, Lambert released "Strange" alongside a video on her YouTube channel, and announced her ninth solo studio album, Palomino, which was released on April 29.
+On March 10, Lambert released "Strange" alongside a video on her YouTube channel, and announced her eighth solo studio album, Palomino, which was released on April 29.
 The album includes "If I Was a Cowboy" and "Strange", alongside three re-recorded tracks from her 2021 Marfa Tapes album with Jon Randall and Jack Ingram: "Geraldene", "In His Arms", and "Waxahachie".

 Lambert headlined Europe's largest country music festival, C2C: Country 2 Country, from March 11–13, 2022, marking her first performances in the UK/Europe since her headlining tour there in 2017.
 She performed two songs from Palomino live for the first time ever at her London show on March 11, her single "If I Was a Cowboy" and "Actin' Up".